-If you have had a serious episode of an abnormally fast heart rhythm or are at high risk for having one, you may need an ICD.
+You might need an ICD if you have had a serious episode of an abnormally fast heart rhythm or are at high risk for having one.
 If you have coronary artery disease, heart failure, or a problem with the structure or electrical system of the heart, you may be at risk for an abnormal heart rhythm.

 How does an ICD work?

 An ICD is always checking your heart rate and rhythm.
 If the ICD detects a life-threatening rapid heart rhythm, it tries to slow the rhythm to get it back to normal.
 If the dangerous rhythm does not stop, the ICD sends an electric shock to the heart to restore a normal rhythm.
 The device then goes back to its watchful mode.

 An ICD also can fix a heart rate that is too fast or too slow.
 It does so without using a shock.
 It can send out electrical pulses to speed up a heart rate that is too slow.
 Or it can slow down a fast heart rate by matching the pace and bringing the heart rate back to normal.